-Grattan runs seven policy programs: Australian Perspectives, Cities, Energy, Health, Higher Education, Productivity Growth, School Education, and Transport and Cities, Budget Policy and Institutional Reform.
+Grattan runs seven policy programs: Budgets and Tax, Energy, Health, Higher Education, Productivity Growth, School Education, and Transport and Cities, Budget Policy and Institutional Reform.
 All these policy areas are vital to shaping Australia’s direction as a liberal democracy in a global economy.

 They are also areas where fact-based analysis and lively debate can change the minds of policy makers and the public, and where key issues are not being resolved.

 Grattan began with a $15 million endowment from each of the Federal and Victorian Governments.
 BHP Billiton provided $4 million and the National Australia Bank $1 million.
 In order to safeguard our independence, Grattan Institute’s board controls the endowment.
 The funds are invested and Grattan uses the income to pursue its activities.

 In addition, the University of Melbourne contributes support in kind, most importantly by housing us in a building just off Grattan Street in Carlton, opposite the University.
 That’s how we got our name.

 Grattan also benefits from significant support from companies and philanthropic organisations.
 Generous backing by the Myer Foundation, for example, enabled us to launch a Higher Education program in 2011.
 Other Institutional Affiliates support our programs, and ensure we have the funds to expand into new policy areas over time.